 "Building a brand is multifaceted, and you need to think about all of the channels that you're going to acquire customers," Jennifer Hyman, CEO and co-founder of Rent the Runway, said at the recent TechCrunch Disrupt in New York City.
 Brick-and-mortar locations do two things, Hyman said.
 "They're the most effective way for us to spend marketing dollars, because they have the strongest brand impact," Hyman said.
 And the stores double as mini-distribution centers, which "provide a better level of customer service."
 Unlike a traditional brick-and-mortar retailer that has shops in hundreds of locations, Hyman's long-term strategy is 15 to 20 stores in major metropolitan areas.

 Then there's that greenfield advantage.
 Hyman has no doubt she can build out a retail store and provide a better multichannel retail experience in Runway's new stores than a traditional retailer ever could.
 She not only doesn't have to contend with legacy systems, but the company's workforce is also primed to provide the new shopping experience.
-"We're a technology-first company.
-Most of the people who work at Rent the Runway work in engineering or logistics," she said.
+"We're a technology- company.
+Most the people who work at Rent the Runway work in engineering or logistics," she said.
 Technology in the store is a given.
 And in the future?

-"Imagine a world where you could come into our retail store, take a necklace, a handbag, say, 'I'm tired of this [piece I rented], here it is.
+"Imagine a world where you could come into our retail store, take a necklace, a handbag, say, 'I'm tired this [piece I rented], here it is.
 I want to steal these two things from the store.'
 All without paying because we're going to beacon you so that you can just grab whatever you want," Hyman said.
 "I can do that because I can build out that functionality and disrupt the industry way before an established player could."

 Capgemini's Didier Bonnet explains how businesses can become digital masters.